 - 3 tablespoons brown sugar

 - 1 teaspoon rice vinegar

-- 2. Meanwhile, in a small saucepan, combine the brown sugar, soy sauce, mustard and vinegar.
-Bring to a boil.
-Brush evenly over salmon.
-Broil 6 in. from the heat for 1-2 minutes or until fish flakes easily with a fork.
+- 2. In a small saucepan, mix remaining ingredients; bring just to a boil.
+Brush over salmon.
+Broil 6 in. from heat until fish just begins to flake easily with a fork, 1-2 minutes.
 Yield: 4 servings.